klausahrenberg/WThermostatBeca/README.md

 # ThermostatBecaWifi
 Replaces original Tuya firmware on Beca thermostat with ESP8266 wifi module.
-It's tested with model bac-002-wifi (BHT-002) and should work with similar thermostats based on Tuya firmware.
-The model bac-002-wifi has 2 colors and can be purchased via Ali.
+The firmware is tested with following devices:
+* BHT-002-GBLW (floor heating)
+* BAC-002-ALW (heater, cooling, ventilation)

+Other models will work in some way also, but other functions must be implemented additionally.

 ![image of thermostat](https://raw.githubusercontent.com/klausahrenberg/ThermostatBecaWifi/master/docs/bac-002-wifi.jpg)

-And inside this device looks like this.
+Compatible devices looks inside like this.
 On the right you can see the ESP8266 module (TYWE3S)

 ![thermostat inside](https://raw.githubusercontent.com/klausahrenberg/ThermostatBecaWifi/master/docs/bac-002-wifi-inside.png)